oroinc/documentation/user_guide/ldap_integration.rst

   that
   correspond to OroCRM's user profiles (e.g. dc=orocrm,dc=com)."

-Click the :guilabel:`+Add` under the *Role Mapping* section to map roles of OroCRM and of the target LDAP server.
+Click the :guilabel:`+Add` button under the *Role Mapping* section to map roles of OroCRM and the target LDAP server.

 Define the role name in the target LDAP server and choose the role in OroCRM to map.